ocin-effendy/ocin-effendy/README.md

 ## Hi 👋 I'm Nico

 Experienced in mobile developer.
-I am working on building a mobile application using futter and kotlin framework.
+I am working on building a mobile application using FLUTTER and KOTLIN framework.
 I have a solid understanding of algorithms and data structures.
 I apply the design pattern for the best solution of the application structure.
 I can contribute in solving error bugs, building mobile applications with architectural patterns, implementing solid programming, and I also know about UX design.
 I am also have passionate about software management from requirements